 So am I eligible?

 If you’re a full-time student starting courses in September, you’re automatically enrolled.
 The cost of the plan is included in your student fees.
-Part-time, co-op/work term, and outgoing exchange students are also eligible, but you have to opt in.
+Part-time, co-op/work term,, outgoing exchange, and students beginning in January or May are also eligible, but you have to opt in.
 Contact the Halifax office (902-494-2850; email@example.com) or Truro office (902-893-4904; firstname.lastname@example.org) for more details.

 How do I access it?

 In Halifax, just stop by the Health Plan Office on the 3rd floor of the Student Union Building (SUB) and pick up your card.
 There’s also an office in room A102 in the B Building on Sexton Campus.
 In Truro, the office is on the main floor of the Dairy Building.
 You can visit the StudentVIP website for more information.